JetBrains/junie-github-action/README.md

 3. Start using Junie:
    - Comment `@junie-agent help me fix this bug` on an issue
    - Mention `@junie-agent review this change` in a PR
-   - Add the `junie` label to trigger automatically
+   - Add the `junie` label to an issue or PR to trigger automatically

 ## Cookbook